SirAnselot/WS-Base-2/README.md

-# WS-Base-2
+# WS-Base II
+### in accordance w/ the prophecy ...
-Basic startingpoint for frontend-design-production
+Basic startingpoint for frontend-design-production.